techidaily/site-games-able/source/_posts/6-insights-integrating-raspberry-pi-into-old-school-games.md

  We have to wait till the Raspberry Pi 5 is released before we get specific power consumption numbers.
 We do know that the Raspberry Pi 5 draws more power than the Raspberry Pi 4 when running at full throttle.
 It has a peak power consumption of 12W compared to Pi 4’s peak of 8W.
 This increase in power consumption won’t matter for basic productivity tasks and light browsing, but it may become significant when running heavier workloads.

  The Raspberry Pi 5 uses a new power management integrated circuit (PMIC) which provides up to 20A of current to power the Cortex-A76 and other digital logic in the BCM2712 application processor.
 The PMIC allows the Raspberry Pi to sport a shiny new real-time clock and an actual onboard power button.
-This means that you can make a[handheld Raspberry Pi gaming console](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) without having to mess around with the GPIO pins.
-You may be surprised to know that there are several[ways to turn on a Raspberry Pi](https://www.makeuseof.com/how-to-turn-on-a-raspberry-pi/) .
+This means that you can make a [handheld Raspberry Pi gaming console](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) without having to mess around with the GPIO pins.
+You may be surprised to know that there are several [ways to turn on a Raspberry Pi](https://www.makeuseof.com/how-to-turn-on-a-raspberry-pi/) .

 ## 4\.
 It Can Run DreamCast, GameCube, and PSP Games